Reflection-mode Multi-slice Fourier Ptychographic Tomography: Results

-Fig.~\ref{fig:rFPT_exp2}(a) shows the raw intensity image, acquired with all LEDs on and focused at the mirror surface, equivalent to a traditional reflectance BF microscopy image.
+Fig.~\ref{fig:rFPT_exp2}(a) shows a raw intensity image captured with all 25 BF LEDs simultaneously illuminated, focused at the mirror surface, to emulate a traditional incoherent brightfield microscope image.
+For the rFPT reconstruction of this sample, these 25 LEDs were then used to provide angle-varied illuminations sequentially (see Table~\ref{tab:ridt_time} for details on the number of LEDs used in Exp.2).
 In this measurement, all layers overlap laterally.
-Since the RI contrast is weak relative to the background, only the in-focus beads layer is distinctly visible, while the out-of-focus layers appear as weak interference patterns.
+Since the RI contrast is weak relative to the background, only the in-focus beads layer is distinctly visible, while the out-of-focus layers manifest as faint, diffuse patterns due to diffraction and reflection from the substrate.

 The reconstructed volume extends from the mirror surface to \qty{280}{\um} above, discretized into 70 slices with \qty{4}{\um} axial intervals and a \qty{0.274}{\um} lateral pixel size, matching the raw intensity images.
 Due to the large-scale volume (\num{1.42e9} voxels) exceeding our GPU memory capacity, reconstruction is performed on 16 patches, each containing $1024 \times 1024$ pixels.
 After reconstruction, patches are stitched together, and a morphological post-processing method~\cite{wang2023fourier} is applied to remove the background.
 The reconstruction completes in 30 iterations, requiring \qty{382}{\s} per patch and a total of \qty{6113}{\s} using sequential processing.
 Patch-based reconstruction can be parallelized on multi-GPU platforms to further accelerate processing.